 Great question!
 It depends on a few factors.
 We covered this an our article “A Dependent Care FSA or the child and dependent care tax credit?”

 Which one is right for me?

-Now that you know the key differences between these accounts and how to find answers to common questions, you can make an informed decision about which one (or if both) is best for you and your family.
-When your company’s benefits enrollment comes up, you’ll know exactly what you want and what to choose.
+Now that you know the key differences between these accounts and how to find answers to common questions, you can make an informed decision during your company’s benefits enrollment about which account (or accounts!) is best for you and your family.

 *Bright Ideas Prize Contest.
 Benefit Resource ran its “Bright Ideas Prize Contest” from October 2017 through December 2017.
 The contest was available online and was open to all eligible employees within clients of Benefit Resource.
 Respondents were challenged to answer questions about pre-tax benefit accounts.
 Respondents were asked to identify which accounts they had previously participated in, but were presented all questions regardless of their reported participation.
 The responses and results were tallied from over 8,000 respondents.